digitalbazaar/eslint-config-digitalbazaar/README.md

 All rules can accessed via their shorthand: `digitalbazaar` however we recommend using the full path `eslint-config-digitalbazaar`.

+Eslint's documentation on [shareable configs](https://eslint.org/docs/developer-guide/shareable-configs) can be found here.

 Example .eslintrc.js root setup:
 ```js
 module.exports = {